-- To propose to the Board of Directors, within the framework established in the Bylaws, the compensation for the Directors. - To prepare and propose to the Board of Directors an annual report regarding the Director compensation policy.
+- To propose to the Board of Directors, within the framework established in the Bylaws, the compensation for the Directors.
+To prepare and propose to the Board of Directors an annual report regarding the - To prepare and propose to the Board of Directors an annual report regarding the Director compensation policy.